-Study finance near the industry’s capital of the world at the Frank G. Zarb School of Business, home to one of the largest and most sophisticated academic trading rooms in the nation.
+Study finance near the industry’s capital of the world at the Frank G. Zarb School of Business at Hofstra University, home to one of the largest and most sophisticated academic trading rooms in the nation.

 Learn from a diverse group of faculty who have worked in finance and who conduct research in the field, supported by our Center for International Financial Services and Markets which hosts global conferences and executive speaker series.
 Tap into our Advisory Board of executives through networking opportunities, courses, and student organizations.